 Rather than ticking off things from your bucketlist, travel adds new items because you constantly learn new things.

+There are plenty of blogposts out there on how to create a travel bucket list.
+In our opinion, one of the best ways to grow your travel bucketlist is to go travelling.
 Yes, you heard right!
 In contrast to popular belief, we think that traveling fills up your bucketlist rather than emptying it.
-Let us explain:

 Bali was our next stop.
 Here, we just did not schedule enough time.
 We had heard too often that Bali is overcrowded, overly touristy, and overall overrated.
 We could not have been more wrong about Bali.
 Yes, it is crowded and touristy but it's not overrated - it really is beautiful.
 When we went out to explore, we found lush scenery and stunning temples.
 What we did not manage to see? - Any of the waterfalls and beaches.
 Do we regret it? - A lot.